Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/Theory.md

 Similarly, there are constraints for area and power, which specify restrictions about the area and power.
 Examples: set_max_area, set_max_dynamic_power, etc. and constraints for design rules which are requirements of the target technology.
 Examples: set_max_capacitance, set_max_transition, set_max_fanout, etc.

 There are exceptions to design constraints which relax the requirements set by other commands.
 Examples: set_false_path, set_multicycle_path, etc.

+# Day-2 Summary

+Apart from setup and hold checks, STA also has other timing checks in place like clock gating checks, async pin checks and data to data checks.
+We also make a note of the rise and fall slew transitions.
+We also have to provide load analysis by specifying min and max capacitances on the IO net, and corresponding fanout load on ports and output pins.
+The skew between launch and capture clock waveforms also needs to be taken into account, the skew is positive if the capture flop clock leads the launch flop clock.
+The duty cycle of the clock is limited by various parameters apart from the technology node.
+Latch based designs allow more flexibility in timing and also aids time borrowing.
+A typical STA text report contains startpoint, endpoint, 'max' signifies setup time check and the nodes in the design mentioned as paths, whose respective delays are taken into account.

+# Day-3 Summary

+When we have multiple clocks, in STA, a possible common base period is choses, and a restrictive setup and hold check is followed.
+By default, the checks are restrictive in nature.
+The inclusion of falling edge clock on capture after positive edge on launching flop may lead to a half cycle period delay.
+Timing arcs consist of cell and net arcs.
+Combinational arcs go from input pins to the output pin, whereas sequential arcs consist of CLK->D arc (Setup/hold arc), CLK->OUT (Propagation delay) and CLK->RST (Recovery/Removal).
+We are also introduced to the concept of unateness and non-unateness.
+Cell delays are in general fuction of input transition and capacitive load.
+Clock latency can be from the source and towards the network.
+Unlike ideal clocks, real clocks have jitter which leads to uncertainty of the position of rising/falling edge.

+# Day-4 Summary

+Crosstalk may lead to delta delays and glitches.
+Switching activity affected by coupling of aggresor and victim, leads to delta delay which may cause timing failure.
+Glitching is caused due to sudden charge transfer on a stable net which may cause functional failure.
+Variation could be inter-die and intra-die.
+The former is of global and systematic, and latter is of on-chip and random nature.
+In clock gating transition on gating pin, shouldn't create unnecessary active edge of the clock in the fanout.
+Async pin checks are needed to avoid unknown state.
+Recovery and removal time checks for assertion and deassertions need to be checked therefore.

+# Day-5 Summary

+In Synchronous clocks, events happen at a fixed phase relation whereas in asynchronous clocks that is untrue.
+Then there are logically exclusive clocks, which are passed through a mux logic, whereas in physically exclusive clocks, the sources are entirely different. set_clock_groups is used for establishing asynchronous and synchronous pairs.
+We can provide different properties like latency, uncertainty, transition and sense.
+Path specification is done by providing -from -to and -through flags.
+We would need to be careful of false paths and multicycle paths too.
+There is a provision of providing max and min delay for a path too.